Theory of Knowledge

 There’s a different scheme of things in Mathematics which is actually quite interesting.
 It is called forced perspective.
 Forced perspective is the creation of an optical illusion that makes the object look bigger, smaller, nearer, or farther.
 This basically done with the help of mathematical equations and theories.
 The best example we can take on the same is none other than Disneyland.

-There are a lot of structures that are created with the help of forced perspective which makes it interesting in the photographs.
+There are a lot of structures that are created with the help of forced perspective, which makes it interesting in the photographs.
 This means that we are actually asked to see a thing in a particular way so that we get the expected results.
 There is no different point of view for this, it is fixated on just one point of view.
 Let’s take a look at that through this video:

 One debatable topic that I can take a look into will be whether to consider Mathematics as a universal language.
 The article that has been researched by Doug Harmer throws light into how symbols are given varied interpretations in different parts of the world.
 The article clearly explains how this creates disparities in knowledge in students.
 He mentions teaching Polish students who moved to the UK and found it difficult to understand in solve mathematical problems.